- cstore_fdw 1.5.0

 To load or append data into a cstore table, you have two options:

 COPYcommand to load or append data from a file, a program, or STDIN.

 INSERT INTO cstore_table SELECT ...syntax to load or append data from another table.

 about the table.
 These statistics help the query planner to help determine the

 most efficient execution plan for each query.

 Note.
-We currently don't support updating table using INSERT, DELETE, and UPDATE commands.
+We currently don't support updating table using DELETE, and UPDATE commands.
 We also don't support single row inserts.

-To update your existing cstore_fdw installation from version 1.0 to 1.1, you can take the following steps:
+To update your existing cstore_fdw installation from version 1.0 or 1.1 to 1.2, you can take the following steps:

 - Download and install cstore_fdw version 1.5 using instructions from the "Building" section,